RibbonCommunications/webrtc-distant-vdi/mac/README.md

 - `distant-<pid>.log` - The vdi driver logs.
 - `browser_console-<pid>.log` - The browser process CEF logs.

-A maximum of 5 log files are kept.
-If a new log file is created, the oldest log file is deleted.
+A maximum of 5 log files of each type are kept.
+When a new log file is created, the oldest log file is deleted.

 ## 7. User Environment
 ### 7.1 Multiple Display Configuration